tensorpack/tensorpack/docs/tutorial/save-load.md

 Variables that appear in only one side will be printed as warning.

 ## Transfer Learning

 Therefore, transfer learning is trivial.

 If you want to load a pre-trained model, just use the same variable names.
-If you want to re-train some layer, just rename either the variables in the graph or the variables in your loader.
+If you want to re-train some layer, either rename the variables in the graph or rename/remove the variables in your loader.

 ## Resume Training